Loading Your Program Into Memory

 QED-Forth provides two functions named AUTOSTART: and PRIORITY.AUTOSTART: that allow you to specify a startup routine.
 Both write a pattern in memory that instructs QED-Forth to execute a user-specified program.
 AUTOSTART: stores the pattern at the top of page 0x37 in onchip Flash inside the HCS12 processor chip, and PRIORITY.AUTOSTART: stores the pattern near the top of page 0x0F in both RAM and the shadow Flash memory.
 The choice of which version to use depends upon where you are locating your program code.
 The recommended area for compiled code is on pages 0x00-0x0F in write-protectable shadowed RAM; use of the PRIORITY.AUTOSTART: routine locates the autostart information in this same memory region.
 If you prefer to instruct the compiler to load code into onchip Flash, then the AUTOSTART: routine makes sense, as it locates the vector in onchip Flash.

-PRIORITY.AUTOSTART: or the top 6 bytes of page 0x37 for AUTOSTART:) are included in the image that is loaded into production boards.
+) are included in the image that is loaded into production boards.
 The convenient utility function DUMP.AUTOSTARTS can help you to accomplish this; see its entry in the Interactive Debugger Glossary.

-Let’s assume that you want to want to run the top level main routine every time you turn on, reset, or restart the PDQ Board.
+routine every time you turn on, reset, or restart the PDQ Board.
 The following command:

-AUTOSTART: main↓
+AUTOSTART: MAIN↓

 writes a pattern into onchip Flash at addresses 0xBFFA-BFFF on page 0x37 comprising a 16-bit flag (equal to 0x1357) followed by the 32-bit extended code field address (xcfa) of the specified startup program.
 All subsequent resets and restarts will call the specified application program after QED-Forth initializes the system.